Famous Colonial Beach Resident, Alexander Graham Bell

 Daughter Elsie May Bell was born in the spring of 1878.
 Bell spent some time in court due to patent litigation involving the Bell Telephone Company versus Western Union Telegraph Company and Elisha Gray.
 Luckily, a settlement was reached.
 The Bell Telephone Company ended up merging with the New England Telephone Company, and became known as the National Bell Telephone Company, then (in 1880) the American Bell Telephone Company.
 That's the same year Bell and Mabel had their second child, a daughter named Marian "Daisy" Bell, and Bell invented the photophone, a piece of equipment that transmits sound through light.
 Charles Sumner Tainter worked with Bell on that invention.
 The pair, along with Bell's cousin Chichester would later invent a wax cylinder for Thomas Edison's phonograph.

-1881 saw some unfortunate events for Alexander Graham Bell.
-His attempt to use his induction balance device to locate the bullet inside President Garfield after the shooting was unsuccessful.
+1881 saw some unfortunate events for Alexander Graham Bell, who is credited with the invention of the metal detector.
+His attempt to use this "induction balance" device to locate the bullet inside President Garfield after the shooting was unsuccessful.
 Bell also lost an infant son, named Edward.

 A little company you may have heard of was formed on March 3, 1885.
 The American Telephone & Telegraph Company (better known as AT&T!) began to manage the expanding long-distance business of the American Bell Telephone Company.